-Laughter Yoga is a blend of yogic breathing, stretching, body movement, and laughter exercises that cultivate childlike playfulness, lightness, forgiveness, tolerance, compassion and relaxation.
+Laughter Yoga is a blend of yogic breathing, stretching, body movement, and laughter exercises that cultivate childlike playfulness, lightness, forgiveness, friendliness, tolerance, compassion and relaxation.

 Invite more laughter and joy into your everyday life reducing stress and worry.